What is PRP Therapy?

 PRP Therapy involves an FDA-approved injection process for the growth and repair of connective tissue.
 It uses a cutting-edge approach similar to stem-cell therapy.
 Stem-cells contain very high levels of peptide growth factors (short protein chain molecules made by many cells in your body).
 As a result, these growth factors signal the body's cells to regenerate, grow and repair.

-In your body, the bloodstream has a certain cell type called platelets.
-Within platelets (which operate in your coagulation cascade) are contained many growth factors.
-In PRP therapy, a blood sample is taken from the individual and spun in a centrifuge that has three stages of filtration.
-As the blood sample is spun, the growth factors from the plasma.
-After purification of the growth factors, the area is numbed with an injection of Lidocaine, Procaine, or similar anesthetic, which allows the injection to be done in an effectively painless manner.
-By concentrating the body's own growth factors, this resultant elixir can then be withdrawn into a syringe and injected into the body at various sites to support and enhance connective tissue repair following long-term stress or traumatic injury.
+In your body, the bloodstream has a certain cell type called platelets, which contain many growth factors.
+In PRP therapy, we take a blood sample and spin it in a centrifuge with three stages of filtration.
+As we spin the blood sample, we can isolate the growth factors from the plasma.
+Next, after we purify the growth factors, we numb the area with an injection of Lidocaine, Procaine, or similar anesthetic.
+This allows us to perform the injection in an effectively painless manner.
+By concentrating the body's own growth factors, we can then draw this elixir into a syringe.
+Then, we inject it into the body at various sites to support and enhance connective tissue repair following long-term stress or traumatic injury.

 Very often, with PRP Therapy, we can improve longstanding musculoskeletal issues as well as connective tissue dysfunction within a few weeks or even days.
 Generally, repairs start within the first 3-5 days and continue for several weeks thereafter.